shinsoj/techart/albedo_chart/albedo_chart.md

 # General PBR info

-A range for albedo \ diffuse color in sRGB is 50-240.
-That is critical.
+__A range for albedo \ diffuse color in sRGB is 60-240.__ That is critical.
 Do not set the value too dark, that's a common mistake, out of range values would not light correctly.

 The __roughness__ texture controls the blurriness of the reflection.
 The rougher the surface, the blurrier the reflection.
 The roughness is the inverse of the __glossiness__.
 Sometimes glossiness and roughness are referred to as the __microsurface value__.
 It also has no technical constraints, this is completely artistical choice how to represent this map, would it be polished or aged or having fingerprints.
 The map is important for bringing realism to the material.